pragyaai/ndna/_llm/FAQ.md

 Together these reveal latent path shortening and loss of semantic complexity that output metrics miss {% cite romero2015fitnets %}.

-## Why might spectral curvature and thermodynamic length diverge in distillation, and what does that reveal about student model weaknesses?
+✶ **Why might spectral curvature and thermodynamic length diverge in distillation, and what does that reveal about student model weaknesses?**

-In an ideal student, latent path length and curvature both track the teacher.
+➠ In an ideal student, latent path length and curvature both track the teacher.
 Divergence arises when:

 $$
 R_{\mathcal{L}} \ll 1 \quad \text{but} \quad R_{\kappa} \approx 1